DarthMike/iOS-LocalizationsChecker/README.md

 **We want to ease the pain of finding where you forgot to add your strings.**

 ##Usage
-1. Add the 'checker' files to your project compile phase.
+1. Add the HKLocalizationChecker directory to your project (ensure its files are added to the target).
 1. Enjoy!
 It will work automatically! ;)

 The library will monitor calls to load strings from NSBundle, and all text setters in your UI.
 If there is a mismatch between them, it means string is hardcoded, or there was no translation!
 This is achieved through Objective-C's coolest dynamic features: categories, object introspection, method sizzling and so.
 Fancy, uh?